dwbond/advisor/README.md

 **First orders of business**

+* how do you make coreqs work? right now it assumes that a coreq has to come first, but that's obviously not how they work
 * The views need a lot of work
 * The templates need a lot of work
 * The student models needs to support the Django User Model